schemaanalyst/directedRandom-R-pkg/README.md

 # README #

 This repository contains the R package for "Directed Random" research paper.
 This R packge was implmented using `devtools` developement framework.
-The content of this repository is the following:
+The content of this repository are the following:

 * R functions that read the data sets, preform data manipulations, statistically analyze the results, and generates tables and plots of the results.
 * Data sets of our experiment.